 Approximately 26 million people suffer from asthma and 80% of allergy sufferers are allergic to the proteins in dust mite waste.
-Carpets can worsen allergy symptoms and trigger asthma attacks unless their regularly cleaned.
+Carpets can worsen allergy symptoms and trigger asthma attacks unless they’re regularly cleaned.

 That doesn’t just mean vacuuming either.
 Although it’s recommended to vacuum at least once a week, steam cleaning is necessary to consider your home’s carpet actually clean.

 It’s no wonder then that the Asthma and Allergy Friendly Certification Program recommends hardwood floors for residential flooring.
 Unlike carpets, hardwood floors don’t hold onto dust, dirt, and debris.

 Instead, allergens and grime sit on the surface of hardwood floors, which makes them easier to clean.
 Professional steamers aren’t needed to get rid of allergy triggers.
 You only need a broom and a mop.

 But hardwood floors aren’t just better for allergy sufferers and those with asthma.
 They’re also more convenient.
 Carpeting lasts 10 years on average, but in between those 10 years, your carpet can become stained and dirty.